yodkwtf/sql-fundamentals/README.md

 ## Contributing

 If you find any issues, have suggestions, or want to contribute additional SQL examples, feel free to open an issue or submit a pull request.
 Your contributions are highly welcome!

+## Contact

+If you have any questions or want to reach out to me, you can find me on [Twitter](https://twitter.com/yodkwtf) or [LinkedIn](https://www.linkedin.com/in/durgesh-chaudhary/).